stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 The two participants frequently use the following computed values:

 - s_i, the _iteration sequence number_, is the sequence number that iteration
-i's transaction set starts at.
-Assuming the history of the payment channel has a single value for m it is computable as, s+(m*i).
+i's transaction set starts at, and is computable as, s+(m*i).

 - s_e, the _executed iteration sequence number_, is the sequence number that the
-executed iteration e's transaction set starts at.
-Assuming the history of the payment channel has a single value for m it is computable as, s+(m*e).
+executed iteration e's transaction set starts at, and is computable as, s+(m*e).
+TODO: remove this?

 ### Processes